sof202/ChromOptimise/README.md

 ## Important notes
 ### Note 1
 This pipeline was designed with a very large dataset in mind (the dataset being blueprint obtained from EGA).
 This particular dataset includes a large quantity of ChIP-Seq data from mature neutrophils in blood samples.

-Some functionality of the main pipeline is designed with this dataset in mind, for example:
-- The subsampling stage (the dataset has hundreds of files for each epigenetic mark)
-- The assembly used with ChromHMM (hg19)
+This is why a subsampling stage was implemented.
+This step of the pipeline might not be required if your dataset is relatively small.
+Regardless of this, please run the associated script still as subsequent scripts rely on a specific file structure.

 ### Note 2
 To display a short version of the preamble for each script in the command line, run the script with a `-h` or `--help` flag.